Praying Mantis Lifespan: How Long Do Praying Mantis Live?

 Smaller mantises may live for about 4 to 8 weeks, whereas larger species can have a lifespan of 4 to 6 months.

-The lifespan of a mantis depends on the species; smaller ones may live 4–8 weeks, while larger species may live 4–6 months.
-The lifespan of a praying mantis is up to two years while in captivity.
-In the wild, smaller species may only live for a month while larger species live about 6 months.
+The lifespan of a mantis depends on the species; smaller ones may live 4 to 8 weeks, while larger species may live 4 to 6 months.
+The lifespan of a praying mantis is up to 18 months while in captivity.
+In the wild, smaller species may only live for a month while larger species live for around six months.

 The life expectancy of a praying mantis will depend on several factors, including its species and size.
 As a general note, a female praying mantis will often outlive the males in the species.
 Smaller species have a lifespan of four to eight weeks, while the larger ones may live for up to four to six months.
-For example, a study in the Journal of Entomology and Zoology Studies on the European mantis found that the male’s average lifespan was 165 days (5 months) while females had a lifespan of 196 days.
-In captivity, however, they have been recorded to live up to two years.
-So if you’re keeping a pet mantis, they can potentially outlive their wild brethren by a substantial amount of time!
+For example, a study in the Journal of Entomology and Zoology Studies on the European mantis found that the male’s average lifespan was 165 days (five months) while females had a lifespan of 196 days.
+In captivity, however, they have been recorded to live up to 18 months.
+So if you’re keeping a pet mantis, they can potentially outlive their wild brethren by a substantial amount of time.

 The Life Cycle of the Praying Mantis

-The praying mantis lives their lives in three stages: egg, nymph, and adult.
+The praying mantis lives its life in three stages: egg, nymph, and adult.
+Let’s take a closer look at them.

 Egg